Doug-Pardee/LightZombie/Templates/CameraRawProfiles/Fujifilm/README.markdown

-# Raw profiles for new Panasonic camera models
+# Raw profiles for new Fujifilm camera models

 Users: